-Objective: Promote strategies and transportation projects that fulfill identified long-term goals and objectives in TwinCATS 2050 Long Range Transportation Plan.
+Objective: Promote strategies and transportation projects that fulfill identified long-term goals and objectives in TwinCATS 2050 Long Range Transportation Plan (LRTP).

-Procedures and tasks: TwinCATS adopted its 2050 Long Range Transportation Plan in June 2023.
-The LRP has a minimum 20-year planning horizon, contains both short and long-range strategies, is updated at least every four years (based on TwinCATS planning area being an air quality non-attainment area).
-Within 2025, SWMPC staff will continue to promote strategies and transportation projects that fulfill identified long-term goals and objectives.
+TwinCATS adopted its 2050 TwinCATS LRTP in June 2023.
+The LRTP has a minimum 20-year planning horizon, contains both short and long-range strategies, is updated at least every four years (based on TwinCATS planning area being an air quality non-attainment area) The LRTP includes a financial plan that demonstrates that funds are reasonably available to fully implement the plan by the forecast year.
+It compares estimated revenues from existing and proposed sources to proposed investments.
+Within FY 2026, SWMPC staff will continue to work on developing the next iteration of the LRTP (set for December 2026), facilitating participation of all interested agencies and the general public.
+Staff will continue to review and identify long-term transportation issues within the region, evaluate long-term transportation goals and objectives, and policies for transportation decision making.

-Environmental Justice and Transit-Dependent Populations
+Transit-Dependent Populations

-In alignment with FHWA/FTA's emphasis areas, SWMPC staff will continue to monitor demographics in the area to identify populations that depend on transit and other accessibility measures to reach life-sustaining destinations, due to age, disability, or income level.
+SWMPC staff will continue to monitor demographics in the area to identify populations that depend on transit and other accessibility measures to reach life-sustaining destinations, due to age, disability, or income level.
 These individuals are often disqualified from the healthcare, education, or jobs they need to sustain themselves and their families because of their inability to own or operate a car.
 SWMPC staff will continue to work with the MPO member communities and transit agencies to identify areas where there is a persistent need for transit to help develop the long-term fixed-route transit service plan for the County and other strategies for meeting the demand for transit.